matomo-org/developer-documentation/docs/Hooks.md

 #### API.Request.authenticate
-_Defined in [Piwik/API/Request](https://github.com/piwik/piwik/blob/master/core/API/Request.php) in line [190](https://github.com/piwik/piwik/blob/master/core/API/Request.php#L190)_
+_Defined in [Piwik/API/Request](https://github.com/piwik/piwik/blob/master/core/API/Request.php) in line [191](https://github.com/piwik/piwik/blob/master/core/API/Request.php#L191)_

 This event will be triggered if the token_auth is found in the $request parameter.
 In this case the current session will be authenticated using this token_auth.
-It will overwrite the previous Auth object.
+It will overwrite the previous `Auth` object.

 Callback Signature:
 <pre><code>function($token_auth)</code></pre>